✦ Scandinavian-inspired design, curated for modern living

 Do Dehumidifiers Consume a Lot of Electricity?

 Dehumidifiers typically consume about 300-700 watts.
 While they can increase your electricity bill, energy-efficient models use less power.
 You’ll find that investing in the right one can balance comfort with energy savings effectively.
+Adjustable humidity settings, timers, and proper placement can also reduce unnecessary runtime.

 Conclusion